 In Florida, Licensed Midwives (LMs) provide primary maternity care for women with low-risk pregnancies, offering complete prenatal, delivery and postpartum care.
 Licensed Midwives may work to meet their communities' needs in a variety of settings, including home birth practices, birth centers, and community health clinics.
 They are also eligible to be Medicaid providers and receive insurance reimbursement.
 Licensed Midwives are experts in low-risk, normal childbirth.
 Licensed Midwives are regulated by the Florida Department of Health, Council of Licensed Midwifery.
 The Florida School of Traditional Midwifery is certified by this council to offer midwifery training.
-Florida Licensed Midwives practice under Florida Statute 467.
-The protocols for Licensed Midwives in Florida are contained within the Licensed Midwifery Rules, F.A.C.
+Florida Licensed Midwives in Florida are contained within the Licensed Midwifery Rules, F.A.C.
 64B24.

-National Certification for Midwives North American Registry of Midwives (NARM) 5257 Rosestone Dr. Lilburn, GA 30047 www.narm.org
+North American Registry of Midwives (NARM), CPM credentialing 5257 Rosestone Dr. Lilburn, GA 30047 www.narm.org